 By the way, that afore-mentioned regional transportation authority included as an example of what the City of Milwaukee expects in a water deal is dead - - killed recently by the pro-road-builder, transit-hating Legislature and Governor, and furthermore - - Waukesha County wanted no part of it when it was still around because it abhorred any linkage with Milwaukee.In addition, for purposes of Common Council review, the community which has applied for water service from the City of Milwaukee shall submit a written report to the aforementioned communication file indicating that the community has adopted and implemented:D-1.
 A comprehensive plan pursuant to s.
 66.1001, Wis.
 Stats., and, if the plan has not been completed, indicate the status of the community’s compliance with each of the 9 requirements which comprise s.
 66.1001 (2), Wis.
 Stats.D-2.
 A comprehensive housing plan and can demonstrate that such plan has resulted in the creation of affordable housing opportunities that have resulted in racial, age and income diversification, with data on the percentage of population in assisted and affordable housing that is age 30 or less, above age 30 and below 65, and age 65 and above.D-3.
 A comprehensive public transportation plan and can demonstrate that such plan has resulted in the expansion and improvement of public transportation links between persons living in the City of Milwaukee and job opportunities in the community which has applied for water service.
 Such plan may include, but is not limited to, participation and inclusion in the Southeast Wisconsin Regional Transportation Authority or an equivalent entity.

-You still cannot take a direct bus from downtown Milwaukee to downtown Waukesha, or to the closer New Berlin Industrial Park, and Waukesha interests killed Milwaukee light rail 15 years ago, cementing, if you will, the isolation of Milwaukee workers from Waukesha housing and employment.
+There is one privately-owned coach line connecting downtown Milwaukee to downtown Waukesha; Waukesha interests killed Milwaukee light rail which was initially planned to connect to the City of New Berlin on the two counties' border 15 years ago, cementing, if you will, the isolation of Milwaukee workers from Waukesha housing and employment.